Patrols the various parking lots on campus to enforce parking

 regulations, usually by operation of UCO's license plate

 recognition (LPR) vehicles but may also need to patrol on foot at

 times depending on departmental needs.
-This position will
+Responsible for overseeing

-additionally assist with new student employee onboarding and
+effectively.
+This position will additionally assist with new

 - Drive campus parking lots and scan license plates using LPR

 - Push out violation hits (pings) to the student ambassadors on

 foot to validate and enforce as needed.